 1. Office Hours

 Host Daniel Pink describes the Office Hours podcast as "Car Talk for the human engine."
 In these podcasts, you'll hear from some of the best business and leadership thinkers and writers in the world.
-Predominantly, Daniel interviews authors on a range of topics that will inspire you to greatness. magazine type podcast which showcases.
+Predominantly, Daniel interviews authors on a range of topics that will inspire you to greatness.

 Extra bonus: Daniel is also the host of The Pinkcast, which features short, informal, low-fi videos that offer tips, and recommendations that pertain to business development and leadership.